setms/book/docs/architecture/analysis.md

 - **isCompatibleWith**: Certain alternatives for one issue work well with certain alternatives for another issue.

 The above are all structural relations.
-They define a temporal relation as well:
+Zimmerman et al define a temporal relation as well:

 - **triggers**: Choosing an alternative for one issue (which creates an outcome) makes another issue ready to resolve.